 What exactly is a product roadmap?

-A product roadmap visually represents how a digital product, usually software, will develop and evolve over time.
+A product roadmap is a great project management tool, which visually represents how a digital product, usually software, will develop and evolve over time.

-Simply put, it’s the strategic plan that maps out what future functionalities should be implemented, who is responsible for delivering them, and when they should be completed.
-Importantly, in the roadmap, the product team can also identify core long-term goals and anticipated outcomes.
+Simply put, it’s a strategic vision that maps out what future functionalities should be implemented, who is responsible for delivering them, and when they should be completed.
+Importantly, in the roadmap, the product manager can also identify core long-term goals and anticipated outcomes.

 The key benefits of having a product roadmap

-Why do I need to create a product map? – you might ask.
+Why do I need to create a product roadmap? – you might ask.

 Let me assure you: creating a solid roadmap brings many benefits for you and everyone involved in the project.
 Here are some reasons why: